FleekVan/fleek-assignment/README.md

 I strive for end-to-end type-safety, and write the tools to make that trivial for the developer.
 To that end:

 - Database is managed with [skeema.io](https://skeema.io).
 This means that we do not generate migration scripts.
 Instead, for any given commit in the monorepo, we have a singular definition of what the database looks like, encoded in plain `.sql` files.
 When we need to "migrate", we let `skeema` automatically generate the necessary DDL statements.
 We can put checks in place that prevent gate any destructive database operations (eg, removing a column).
 It's also easy to generate previews of DDL statements inside PRs, so that we know what database changes will be executed when a particular branch is merged.
+With the above approach, combined with some operational rules, I have implemented zero-downtime data migrations in the past using a 5 step process:
+    - Part 1 - Makes any additions to the database schema in support of the code that will come later.
+Only add tables and columns to the database, never do unsafe changes or deletions.
+This does not affect existing code.
+    - Part 2 - Deploy new code that augments the existing code and starts WRITING to the new fields and tables but continues to also write to the old ones.
+READ is still executed against the old fields.
+These writes can be verified in the production environment.
+    - Part 3 - Manually execute migration scripts to copy any old data from old fields and tables to the new ones.
+At this stage all the data should be migrated and any new data created by users or processes will be written to both the old and the new structures.
+    - Part 4 - Switch the READ code to READ from the new structures.
+We continue to WRITE to both old and new structures.
+This is the highest risk step.
+    - Part 5 - Remove the old WRITE code.
+Remove all unused schema.
+This is low (but not zero) risk, as everything being removed is already out of use.
 - We generate database types by directly introspecting our database.
 In the past, I've also done it by introspecting the `.sql` files managed by `skeema`.
 This means we have TS types that are a guaranteed match to our database definition.
 If the database definition changes, the types change.
 With [graphql-codegen](https://the-guild.dev/graphql/codegen) or [tRPC](https://trpc.io/) it's then trivial to propagate any database changes all the way into React components on the frontend, giving us true end-to-end type-safety, from a database column through any API and all the way into a React form input.

 ## Monorepo